TGAC/grassroots-service-field-trial/readme.md

 The only configuration keys that this service has are the common ones of `so:image` and `database`.

+### Submit Field Trial Crop

+This is a service to define crops that are available within the system.
+The only configuration keys that it has are the common ones of `so:image` and `database`.

+### Submit Field Trial Gene Banks

+A service to submit field trial gene banks.
+These are seed banks that store and allow purchase of seeds for different species and varieties of crops.
+The only configuration keys that this service has are the common ones of `so:image` and `database`.

 ### Browse Field Trial Revisions

 Within Grassroots, each piece of Field Trial data can be potentially edited multiple times